 You are using your social network to establish your personal brand.

-As this is a safe circle, for me to highlight to you that Facebook statuses that depict crazy nights with mates might turn off your future employers is universally recognised.
-A not too well-kept secret is that you can employ social media to construct a personal branding identity that increases your appeal factor to a recruiting manager?
+As this is a safe circle, for me to highlight that Facebook statuses that depict crazy nights with mates might turn off your future employers is universally recognised.
+A not too well-kept secret is that you can use social media to construct a personal branding identity that increases your appeal to a recruiting manager?

 One quick way to do precisely that is to build on what’s on your resume — you can post photos or summaries of campaigns you’ve worked on, give a brief bio of your talents or share articles that demonstrate you’re an industry expert.